-2.07 The Bath spatial strategy has been prepared with this regeneration agenda in mind so that it contributes to the realisation of a distinctive and authentic 21st century identity for the city.
+2.07 The Bath spatial strategy has been prepared with against the background of this regeneration agenda in mind so that it contributes to the realisation of a distinctive and authentic development programme for the city.
 As an international cultural asset, well considered and high quality growth is a key principle guiding the overall level, type and design of new development.
 The strategy prioritises the creation of enduring developments, places and neighbourhoods over 'planning by numbers' in order to deliver relatively short term targets.
-It seeks to shape development that will be appreciated and used well into the future and deflect ill conceived proposals that might be rejected within a generation.
+It seeks to shape development that will be appreciated and used well into the future and to deflect ill-conceived proposals that might be rejected within a generation.

-2.08 The Public Realm and Movement Strategy for the city centre has already responded to this agenda in order to shape investment in the city centre.
+2.08 The Public Realm and Movement Strategy for the city centre has already Strategy responded to this agenda in order to shape investment in the city centre.
 It sets out a programme to reanimate the city centre by:

-- 2 Bath - Rebalancing the movement and transport systems in favour of pedestrians, cyclists and public transport users - Refashioning streets, spaces and the riverside including pavements, seating, lighting, etc - Revealing the centre through a new wayfinding and city information system.
+- Rebalancing the movement and transport systems in favour of pedestrians, cyclists and public transport users - Refashioning streets, spaces and the riverside including pavements, seating, lighting, etc. - Revealing the centre through a new wayfinding and city information system.